sinequa/SinequaForTeams/README.md

 - Office 365 account with Microsoft Teams
 - Azure subscription.
-- Internet facing Sinequa APIs endpoint (api/v1) over HTTPS
+- Sinequa APIs endpoint (api/v1) over HTTPS that can be consumed from your messaging endpoint (from Azure App Service by default).

 ## Sinequa Bot deployment using Terraform